Leo Izen's Website

-I'm Leo Izen, a student interested in mathematics, science, and computers.
+I'm Leo Izen, a mathematics major at the University of Michigan and an amateur programmer of almost 12 years.
 Check out my stuff on this page.

 - Quads Rating Estimator - This estimates post-event US Chess Federation ratings for a 4-player round-robin event (often known as Quads).
 It requires all players' scores, rather than just your own, but it's dead accurate as long as certain assumptions hold.

 - Rating Estimator - This estimates post-event US Chess Federation ratings for any regular USCF tournament.
 It only requires your rating, opponents' ratings and your score, and is not perfectly accurate.
 It's different from the USCF Estimator because it calculates expectancies and expected norms.